tawi1/DotsTrafficCity/docs/source/trafficLight.rst

 Shared Light State Container
 ------------

 Contains common timings of :ref:`light states <trafficLightState>` that are shared between :ref:`traffic light crossroads <trafficLightCrossroad>`.
-You can easily replace shared containers by :ref:`Global Light Settings <trafficLightGlobalLight>`.
+You can easily replace shared container using the :ref:`Global Light Settings <sharedLightStateReplace>` tool.

 How To Create
 ~~~~~~~~~~~~

+In the project context menu:

 	.. image:: /images/road/trafficLight/sharedLightStatesPath.png